JeffreyBull76/CI_project5/README.md

 - **Unsubscribe Option**: Users are informed that they can unsubscribe from the newsletter at any time.
 The page provides an email address where users can send their unsubscribe requests.
 - **Responsive Design**: The signup page is designed to be responsive, ensuring optimal viewing and interaction across different devices and screen sizes.

-## Usage

-1. Access the signup page by navigating to the appropriate URL.
-2. Fill out the signup form with the required information.
-3. Click the "Submit" button to subscribe to the newsletter.
-4. Optionally, review the terms and conditions section for more details.
-5. To unsubscribe from the newsletter, send an email to the provided email address with "Unsubscribe" in the subject line.

 ## Notes:
 - **Future development**: In a live environment an automated backend integration would be required both for the sending of a newsletter and the unsubscribe feature.
 I did debate adding a delete address feature but it would serve no purpose in a real world project as it would be open to abuse so its left out here.
 It could eventually be integrated in the expanded admin messaging panel that could allow the composition of newlsetters in the front end and allow updating and targetting signup list addresses though this would require significantly more testing and development than is possible here.